 TISCS provides both an online and classroom learning environment for students.
-Students complete course work through the online Edgenuity platform and students in the hybrid program meet at a District school site every week with their teacher.
+Students complete course work through the online Edgenuity platform and meet at a District school site every week with their teacher.
 TISCS will follow the Tracy Unified School District school year calendar.
 Teachers will be available to meet with students beginning at 8:00 a.m. and ending at 3:00 p.m. for all students.